NeneWang/docs/docs/guide/principles.md

   - In Review process you judge your content
   - Ask people for help for second eyes.
   - Is when you start treaming work.

+## 5. Integrate New Technology, Stay on top.

+1. Use AI, and coding, and any other new technology that might be applied.
+Such as online learning, or VR for learning skillsets

+## 6.